jwillbold/slog-telegraf/README.md

 All other values are treated as tags.
 In the example above, ``msg=log,mod=your_crate::main,ver=1.2.1`` are tags.
 Since tags my not contain whitespaces, it is up to the user to ensure that tag values contain no whitespaces or commas.

+Further, neither tag nor fields keys may contain whitespaces.
+Thus, log messages as well as all slog value keys may not contain whitespaces. slog-telegraf will not validate messages.
+Instead they will be filtered by Telegraf and not appear in the database.

+Since messages with no fields (messages with not parameter besides the log message) are not considered valid by InfluxDB, slog-telegraf appends the dummy field '_dummy=1i' to otherwise field-less messages.

 ## Performance
 The project comes with a benchmark test for the serialization.
 On the test machine, the serializer is capable of serializing ~1 mio messages per second.